Investigating Claims involving Bluerock Total Income+ Real Estate Fund

 Class Action vs. FINRA Arbitration

-The White Law Group has recovered millions of dollars through FINRA arbitration for investors nationwide.
+The White Law Group has recovered millions of dollars through FINRA arbitration on behalf of investors nationwide.

 Free Consultation with a Securities Attorney